New Petition Demands Conor McGregor Lose His Endorsements Before The Mayweather-McGregor Fight For Racism

 From the minute it was announced, the Mayweather-McGregor has been dominating the headlines in the sports world.
 Sometimes, the domination is for the right reasons, and sometimes — as this latest bit of news is proving — it’s in the news for the wrong reasons.

-In a statement for the Care2 petition, Jordan Wilhelmi of Unbendable Media suggests that McGregor, who is reportedly worth $35 million, has made some racist remarks in the past — prior to the upcoming Mayweather-McGregor fight — and these latest remarks are indicative of a man who is unworthy of a paid beer sponsorship.
+In a statement for the Care2 petition, the company — which has long been engaged in activist causes — suggests that McGregor, who is reportedly worth $35 million, has made some racist remarks in the past — prior to the upcoming Mayweather-McGregor fight — and these latest remarks are indicative of a man who is unworthy of a paid beer sponsorship.

 “Leading up to his 2015 match against Brazilian fighter Jose Aldo, McGregor said: